 Provincial bans on dining in at restaurants until April 19th came with a slight silver lining for local restaurants, pubs, and cafes: dine-in service is still permitted on patios.

-While this is welcome news for our neighbours to the south where spring has truly arrived, it still feels a bit like winter in Prince George.
-But true to our community spirit, the owners and managers of our many amazing food service establishments are rolling up their sleeves, putting their heads together, and figuring out how to open their patios earlier than normal.
+While this was welcome news for our neighbours to the south where spring has truly arrived, it felt a bit like winter in Prince George when the new rules came into place.
+But true to our community spirit, the owners and managers of our many amazing food service establishments rolled up their sleeves, put their heads together, and figured out how to open their patios earlier than normal.
+And when the City waived permit fees for sidewalk patios followed by an extension of the restrictions on indoor dining to the end of May Long weekend, newly constructed patios, tents, and purpose-built seating areas started popping up outside of food service businesses around the city.

-To help you support our local restaurants, pubs, and cafes, we’ve done the research for you and put together a list of patios that are open and patios to watch for opening once the weather improves.
-Watch the social media pages of your favourite restaurants for updates as there will likely be changes over the coming days and weeks.
+To help you support our local restaurants, pubs, and cafes, we’ve done the research for you and put together a list of pre-existing and pop-up patios you can visit as the weather continues to warm up.
+Watch the social media pages of your favourite eateries for updates as there will likely be changes over the coming days and weeks.

 Patios that are open for business